Halley's Comet will spark Eta Aquarids meteor shower late Monday

 Of course, weather and cloud cover will significantly factor into how well sky gazers in different parts of the country are able to witness the meteor shower.

-Onlookers across the southern U.S. and the interior West are forecast to have the best viewing contains for 2020's iteration of the Eta Aquarids.
+Onlookers across the southern United States and the interior West are forecast to have the best viewing contains for 2020's iteration of the Eta Aquarids.
 Mainly clear conditions are also on tap for parts of New England and into Quebec.

-A storm gathering over the central U.S. will spread disruptive clouds over much of the Midwest and into parts of Appalachia, obscuring the night sky.
+A storm gathering over the central United States will spread disruptive clouds over much of the Midwest and into parts of Appalachia, obscuring the night sky.

 Clouds could also spoil the meteor shower over the Pacific Northwest as a storm moves into the region.